rznayeem/yum-yacht-client/README.md

   interact with us.
 - User can add new food items if they want from add food item section.
 - user can see their ordered items & user delete their ordered items if they want..
-- User can update their food item information if they want.

 ## Technologies Used